vetrolamu/code-test-javascript/README.md

-# devBuddies Code Test for JavScript
+# devBuddies Code Test for JavScript Ninjas

-# Your motivation
+## Your motivation

 Dear dev buddy, it's important to us to explain why we ask you to do this code test: